-Alan became a partner in the firm in 1994 and today serves as President of Wagner McLaughlin.
+Alan became a partner in the firm in 1994 and today serves as President of Florida Legal Malpractice.
 His exceptional skills and competence have refueled the practice’s growth and success.

 On the personal side, Alan holds both single and multiengine pilot’s licenses and is a dedicated husband and father of two.
 His wife, Deborah, is the founder and director of Tampa Bay’s Child, Inc., a local nonprofit organization linking impoverished children with sponsors from the community (www.tampabayschild.org).
 His son and daughter have recently graduated from Rice University in Texas.

 - Earned J.D. with high honors from the Florida State University College of Law in 1983

 - Admitted to The Florida Bar in 1983